 Thus, the wireless telephone, which seemed to promise so much at first, has not, up to the present time, come into its own, owing principally to the fraudulent cor-porations promoting it, or rather who claimed to be promoting it.
-However, the future is full of promise for it, and it is bound to come some time, and quite pos-sibly will be a strong rival of the regular wire companies.
+However, the future is full of promise for it, and it is bound to come some time, and quite pos-tible will be a strong rivel of the regular wire companies.

+sibly will be a strong rival of the regular wire companies.
 Mr. Poulsen's new wireless station near Lyngby, not far from Copenhagen, has been completely remodeled lately.
 (See also Lesson No. 7.)
 This station is the more interesting because nearly all recent inventions of Mr. Poulsen, in Wireless Telephony, have been made here.
+The aerial net is now 70 meters (1m = 39.37 inches) high against 37 meters